There are over 300 different honey varieties in the world. Most of them are good. Some of them are really good. And a few are simply amazing.

 Every so often, customers ask if tupelo honey comes from Tupelo, Mississippi (the birthplace of Elvis).
 The short answer is "no."

-Tupelo honey comes from the the tupelo tree; more specifically, the species known as nyssa ogeche.
+Tupelo honey comes from the nectar produced by the blossoms of the tupelo tree; more specifically, the tree species known as nyssa ogeche.
 Other names for this tree include "white tupelo", "ogeechee lime" or "bee tupelo."
 It's a fruit tree, which produces a hard green lime in late summer.